6 Differences Between Heuchera and Heucherella

 Heuchera and heucherella flowers.

 The second noticeable difference is the flowers.
 Both species have flower stalks about 2 feet tall.
-Heuchera villosa has the longest flower stalks, which can exceed 2 feet in height.
+Heuchera villosa, for example, has the longest flower stalks, which can exceed 2 feet in height.

 Their inflorescences are elongated, narrow panicles.
-Heucherella has larger panicles which it gets from Tiarella.
-The panicles are larger in diameter and have many more flowers.
-When Heucherella blooms it looks amazing.
+Heucherella inherited larger panicles from Tiarella.
+The panicles are bigger in diameter and have many more flowers.

-Heuchera on the other hand has looser inflorescences with fewer flowers.
+Heuchera, on the other hand, has looser inflorescences with fewer flowers.
 Some species look very poor during flowering.
-The panicle is not as large and even shorter in length than the Heucherella.
+The panicle is not as large and shorter than the Heucherella.

-As for flower color, Heuchera has brighter flowers.
-Their color can be deep red or pink.
+As for flower color, Heuchera has brighter flowers, which can be deep red or pink.
 At the same time, Heucherella has light pink or white flowers.
-Heuchera is superior to Heucherella in color.
+Heuchera is superior to Heucherella in flower color.

 Both Heuchera and Heucherella have approximately the same shape.
 It is usually a rounded bush 1-2 feet across and about the same height.

 Heucherella is more moisture-loving than its competitor.
-It needs to be watered after the soil has dried 1 inch, which may not be very convenient in a drought.
+It must be watered after the soil has dried 1 inch, which may not be very convenient in a drought.

 On the other hand, it is more tolerant of overwatering.
-If you water too often or with too much water, you may not get root rot with Heucherella.
-This also means that it tolerates clay soil better because it is not afraid of moisture around the roots.
+This also means it tolerates clay soil better because it is not afraid of moisture around the roots.

 Heuchera, on the other hand, is less moisture-loving.
 It can even tolerate a short drought.
 It should only be watered when the soil is about 2 inches dry.
 The only exception to this is the potted heuchera.

 Heucherella is a more shade-loving plant.
-It can grow in full shade and will have beautifully colored leaves.
-It is better suited for planting under trees and in shady places.
+It can grow in full shade and is better suited for planting under trees.
+It can also tolerate about four hours of direct sunlight in the morning.

 What it definitely doesn’t need is direct sun all day because then it will get sunburned.
 Even a few hours of afternoon sun can damage the leaves.

 Heuchera, on the other hand, is more tolerant of direct sunlight.
 This is especially true of the darker varieties.
-The burgundy or purple heucheras can grow in full sun all day.
-Whereas the yellow and light green ones still need some shade.
+Burgundy or purple heucheras can grow in direct sunlight for 6 to 8 hours daily.
+Meanwhile, the yellow and light green ones still need some shade.